kirschbaum-development/laravel-preflight-checks/README.md

 ### Write Your Own!

-If you have a special startup consideration you'd like to make, feel free write your own check, extending `Kirschbaum\PreflightChecks\Commands\Preflight\PreflightCheck`.
+If you have a special startup consideration you'd like to make, feel free write your own check, extending `Kirschbaum\PreflightChecks\Preflight\PreflightCheck`.

 Specify any necessary config keys on the `$requiredConfig` property.